-(ii) while any primary requirement in section 64 is in force, must comply with the standard obligations in section 63.
+(ii) while any primary requirement in section 64 is in force, must comply with the standard obligations in section 63; and

+(iii) must comply with any direction imposed under an electronic monitoring requirement under section 67A.

 (2) A court imposing a CBO must impose at least one of the primary requirements in section 64.

 (3) An offender who —